thomasp85/ggraph/README.md

 - box

 **geom_edge_**
-- arc
 - text
 - tile (for matrix representations mainly)
 - point (for matrix representations mainly)

 **Other stuff**
 - guide.edge
-- guide.colorbar with support for edge aesthetics
 - layout based on subset of edges